 The following guidelines must be adhered to by both the W-2 agency and the W-2 work training provider/employer.
-These guidelines are outlined in the Wisconsin Works Work Training Site Agreement form (10792).
+These guidelines are outlined in the form Wisconsin Works (W-2) Work Training Site Agreement (10792).
 The W-2 agency must have a signed copy of this form on record for any work training provider/employer at which a W-2 participant has been placed.